Hunting Licences

 Hunting licences can be purchased:

-Conditions of a hunting licence: In additional to all general licence conditions, if hunting deer in Region 4, please view your issued electronic hunting licences for licence conditions related to Chronic Wasting Disease.
+Conditions of a hunting licence: In addition to all general licence conditions, if hunting deer in Region 4, please view your issued electronic hunting licences for licence conditions related to Chronic Wasting Disease.
 Directions for submission of white tailed deer or mule deer for testing can be found on the Chronic Wasting Disease Testing webpage.

 Licence fees